 How do I add assets to Creative Cloud Libraries from other Adobe apps such as Photoshop or Illustrator?

 To add character styles or colors: Select the asset having the color or character style that you want to add to Creative Cloud Libraries.
 In the Creative Cloud Libraries panel, click the Add Character Style, or Add Color icon.

-To add raster graphics: Select the asset and drag it to the Creative Cloud Libraries panel.
+To add raster or vector graphics: Select the asset and drag it to the Creative Cloud Libraries panel.

 The assets are immediately added to Creative Cloud Libraries.
 When you open XD, these assets are visible in the CC Libraries panel.
 You can go ahead and use these assets in your XD projects.

 You can use images (both raster and vector) saved in CC Libraries by dragging them from the CC Libraries window to the artboard.

 You can right click to edit your vector graphic in Illustrator or edit your raster graphic in Photoshop.
 This streamlined workflow enables you to design and make edits in Photoshop and Illustrator and seamlessly bring them over to XD.

 You must be connected to the internet to use vector graphics stored in CC Libraries.
 The reason is because XD uses a cloud service to convert vector graphics into compatible SVGs as you drag graphics from CC Libraries to your canvas.